 The number of shares of our common stock to be issued upon the conversion of all outstanding shares of our Series A-1 preferred stock, Series A-2 preferred stock, Series B preferred stock, Series C preferred stock, Series D preferred stock, and Series E preferred stock depends in part on the initial public offering price of our common stock.
 The terms of such series of preferred stock provide that the ratio at which each share of such series converts into shares of our common stock in connection with this offering will be 1:1 plus a fraction of a share equal to the quotient of the original issue price of such series of preferred stock divided by the initial public offering price of our common stock, which will result in additional shares of our common stock being issued upon conversion of such series of preferred stock upon the completion of this offering.
-As of May 31, 2020, we had 6,381,257 shares of common stock outstanding and outstanding options to purchase an additional 8,003,098 shares of our stock, at a weighted average exercise price per share of \$6.53.
-In addition, there are 4,300,000 shares reserved for issuance under the 2020 Plan and 1,100,000 shares reserved for issuance under the ESPP.
-Based on the initial public offering price of \$22.00 per share, the outstanding shares of our Series A-1 preferred stock, Series A-2 preferred stock, Series B preferred stock, Series C preferred stock, series D preferred stock, and Series E preferred stock will convert into an aggregate of 28,606,445 shares of our common stock upon the completion of this offering.
+As of May 31, 2020, we had 6,381,257 shares of common stock outstanding and outstanding options to purchase an additional 8,003,098 shares of common stock, at a weighted average exercise price per share of \$6.53.
+In addition, there are 4,300,000 shares reserved for issuance under the ESPP.
+Based upon an assumed initial public offering price of \$20.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, the outstanding shares of our Series A-1 preferred stock, Series A-2 preferred stock, Series A-2 preferred stock, Series C preferred stock, Series D preferred stock, and Series E preferred stock will convert into an aggregate of 29,603,002 shares of our common stock upon the completion of this offering.
 The ratio at which each share of Series F preferred stock converts into shares of our common stock in connection with this offering will be 1:1 and the aggregate number of shares of our common stock to be issued upon conversion of all outstanding shares of our Series F preferred stock will be 873,038 shares.
+For illustrative purposes only, the table below shows the conversion ratio for each series of preferred stock at various initial public offering prices, the total number of shares of common stock issuable upon conversion of the preferred stock as a result, the total number of shares of common stock issuable upon the automatic net exercise of the warrants as described above, and the resulting total number of outstanding shares of our common stock upon the completion of this offering, assuming that the number of shares to be offered by us, as set forth on the cover page of this prospectus, remains the same: